beast-dev/doc/pages/beast/programs/beast_tracer.md

 ### Downloading

-You can download Tracer 1.7 from here: [http://tree.bio.ed.ac.uk/software/tracer/](http://tree.bio.ed.ac.uk/software/tracer/)
+You can download Tracer 1.7 from here: [https://github.com/beast-dev/tracer/releases](https://github.com/beast-dev/tracer/releases)

 ### Using Tracer

 A tutorial is available describing [how to use Tracer to analyse the output from BEAST](analysing_beast_output).

+Another tutorial focuses on [how to identify convergence problems using Tracer](tracer_convergence).

 ### Citing Tracer

 The recommended citation for this program is:

-Rambaut A, Drummond AJ, Xie D, Baele G &  Suchard MA (2018) Tracer v1.7, Available from [http://tree.bio.ed.ac.uk/software/tracer/](http://tree.bio.ed.ac.uk/software/tracer/)
+Rambaut A, Drummond AJ, Xie D, Baele G and Suchard MA (2018) Tracer v1.7, Available from [http://beast.community/tracer](http://beast.community/tracer)

 {% include links.html %}